kate-whitmire/hold_my_gear_jackal/Docs/readme.md

 # Hold My Gear — Jackal Person Following Demo

 A person-following demo for the Clearpath Robotics Jackal using a RealSense D435 depth camera and YOLO object detection.
 The demo is operated from a laptop via a simple GUI — no terminal knowledge required for the end user.
+The robot setup is already completed for use on the NRG Jackal at UT Austin.

 ![Jackal Demo](Jackal%20Image.png)